batx123/llm-ui-streamlit/README.md

 6. Open your browser to [http://localhost:8501](http://localhost:8501)

 ## Screenshot
-To take a screenshot of the UI, run:
+**Optional (for development):** To take a screenshot of the UI, run:
 ```bash
 python take_screenshot.py
 ```
 This will save a screenshot as `screenshot.png` in the project directory.
+This feature is for developer convenience and is not required for normal use.
-The README always shows the latest UI screenshot.
+The README always shows the latest UI screenshot if present.

 ## Configuration
 - Change the API endpoint in the UI or edit the `default_llm_url` in `llm_ui.py`.